PXLRoboticsLab/ROS_Pepper/demo.md

     demo

 To explain the command:
---cfg will point to the config file with which you run detectron.
+--cfg will point to the config file with which you run detectron. \
 --output-dir points to the folder we want to put our output.
-In our case we want this to be /host as this is a shared folder so that you can view this outside the docker with the gui.
+In our case we want this to be /host as this is a shared folder so that you can view this outside the docker with the gui. \
---image-ext here you will state the extensions of the images.
+--image-ext here you will state the extensions of the images. \
---wts will point to the weights file used. and you finish with the folder in which you images are.
-In our case this is demo.
+--wts will point to the weights file used. \ demo is the path of the folder where your images are.
+In this case in demo. \
 If we run this command we will se the detected images apear in /host/detectron-visualizations in pdf format.